joelnewcomer/seibels/wp-content/plugins/cache-external-scripts/readme.txt

 = I have installed the plugin, but I can't find the Google Analytics code in the page source code =

-This plugin only caches the script and replaces it in your **current** Analytics code, containing 'analytics.js' script.
+This plugin only caches the script and replaces it in your **current** Analytics code, containing 'gtag.js', 'analytics.js' or the older 'ga.js' script.
 We chose not to insert the Analytics code itself because there are tons of plugins for that already, and some users require modifications in the code.

 = How can I check if the Analytics code is properly cached =